sjbennett123/gloryforthefist/content/polar_player_guide.md

 Plot and Marshal rulings during normal gameplay are absolute.
 Harassment of Marshals or staff regarding a ruling may be considered cause for disciplinary action.
 In general, going to a different Marshal to get a favorable ruling will not be tolerated.
 This is considered cheating.
 If you do not agree with a ruling, quietly and politely request an adjudication form after normal gameplay hours.

 ​      Plot or Marshals may ask to see any tags at any time.
 If items do not coincide with their effects, the owner must satisfactorily explain why or receive some form of disciplinary action.
-Tags should be attached to their phys-reps.
+Tags should be attached to their corresponding phys-reps.
 If not attached, a thief may steal either the rep or the tag.

-​      The following metagaming policy will be in effect as of day one at POLAR: If you, as a player, hear about an in-game occurrence from another player, then your character also hears about the occurrence.
+​      The following metagaming policy will be in effect as of day one at POLAR: If you, as a player, hear about an in-game occurrence from another player, then your character also hears about it.
 We feel that, through these extreme measures, the problem of metagaming will occur less frequently.
 The best way to stop this problem is for all players to keep their actions secret unless you wish everyone to know.

 ​      The following are the only exceptions to this rule: